mit-cml/appinventor-sources/appinventor/docs/markdown/reference/other/emulator.md

 App Inventor includes an emulator for the phone.
 The emulator lets you develop and test apps using a virtual phone instead of a real phone.
 Instead of connecting a phone to the USB port, just start the emulator program.
 When you click Connect to Phone in the Blocks Editor, your app will appear in the emulator.

-You can't do everything with the emulator that you can with a real phone — you can't shake it, for example, and the emulator can't make or recieve phone calls — but you can use the emulator to create apps and test them, and install them on a phone later if you like.
+You can't do everything with the emulator that you can with a real phone — you can't shake it, for example, and the emulator can't make or receive phone calls — but you can use the emulator to create apps and test them, and install them on a phone later if you like.

 ## Starting the Emulator